 Subclass 482 Income Thresholds Rising on 1 July 2026

-The subclass 482 Skills in Demand visa income thresholds index on 1 July 2026.
-What the CSIT and SSIT figures are, and why lodgement date matters.
+Subclass 482 income thresholds index on 1 July 2026: the CSIT and SSIT figures, why the lodgement date governs, and what else decides a nomination.

-The subclass 482 Skills in Demand (SID) visa income thresholds are indexed on 1 July 2026.
-From that date the Core Skills Income Threshold rises, and the Specialist Skills Income Threshold rises with it.
-Because the threshold that applies is the one in force on the date a nomination is lodged, employers who lodge before 1 July 2026 are assessed against the current, lower figures.
+The subclass 482 Skills in Demand (SID) visa income thresholds were indexed on 1 July 2026.
+From that date the Core Skills Income Threshold rose, and the Specialist Skills Income Threshold rose with it.
+Because the threshold that applies is the one in force on the date a nomination is lodged, nominations lodged up to 30 June 2026 were assessed against the earlier, lower figures.

 The SID visa (subclass 482) replaced the Temporary Skill Shortage (TSS) visa in December 2024, and “TSS” is now a legacy term only.
 The visa has two skilled streams.
 The Core Skills stream is tied to the Core Skills Income Threshold (CSIT) and the Core Skills Occupation List (CSOL).
 The Specialist Skills stream is tied to the Specialist Skills Income Threshold (SSIT).
 Both thresholds are indexed annually on 1 July, so a nomination prepared in one financial year can face a higher figure if it slips into the next.